A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 Comparing Your Child with Someone

-Your child may not get as much marks as some other kid but might have other qualities and talents that are unique to him.
+Your child may not get as many marks as some other kids but might have other qualities and talents that are unique to him.
 So encourage them and help them cultivate that talent.

 Being Dismissive of Your Child’s Interest

-Okay, I get it that student’s often come up with whimsical career choices, often something that you would not have heard of.
-Sometimes they are themselves confused and fancy a career they think is popular.
+Okay, I get it that students often come up with whimsical career choices, often something that you would not have heard of.
+Sometimes they are confused and fancy a career they think is popular.
 But being dismissive about it outright is not the way to go.

 It takes a lot of courage on your kid’s part when they come and talk about a possible career choice.
 Being dismissive about it without a thought will discourage them from speaking to you openly about their career and shut the channel of communication in an instant.
 It will also make them more defensive and less open to discussion.